1991 Austin yogurt shop murders: Victims

-Investigation
+Investigation and false convictions

+At the time of the killings, a known serial killer, Kenneth McDuff, was in the area.
+He had a history of multiple murders involving teenagers but was soon ruled out.
+He was executed on November 17, 1998.
+Austin police admit that over 50 people, including McDuff on the day of his execution, had confessed to the yogurt shop murders.
+A confession in 1992 by two Mexican nationals, held by Mexican authorities, was soon disputed and finally ruled false.

 Investigators initially identified a significant number of potential suspects, among them a 16-year-old caught with a weapon of the same caliber as that used in the killings in a nearby shopping mall a few days later.
-Although the teenaged suspect initially gave promising information, after tough questioning the detectives decided that he was trying to get himself out of the gun charge; they eliminated him and three petty criminal friends whom he had implicated, none of whom were older than 17 at the time.
+Although the teenaged suspect initially gave promising information, after tough questioning the detectives decided that he was trying to get himself out of the gun charge; they eliminated him and three petty criminal friends whom he had implicated, none of whom was older than 17 at the time.

 Several years later, a new detective on the case theorized that the four teens from 1991 were credible suspects.
 By that time, they were in their twenties.
 In a string of interrogations conducted by various detectives, confessions were obtained from some of the suspects.
 They said all four – Robert Springsteen, Michael Scott, Maurice Pierce, and Forrest Welborn – had participated in the murders.